We help clients define and deliver change through:

 Who is involved?

 This covers both those affected by, or interested in, the change – the stakeholders – as well as those making the change happen.
 We help clients develop stakeholder strategies based on stakeholder maps.
-We use these maps to help our clients understand both where a stakeholder is now (before the change) and where, ideally, they should be given the nature of the change.
+We use these maps to help our clients understand both where a stakeholder is now and where, ideally, they should be given the nature of the change.
 This helps define the actions that need to be taken to move the stakeholder from their current position to the ideal.

 Delivering change successfully also requires a number of key skills/competences, including project and programme management, change management and sponsorship/governance.
 We help our clients understand the skills required for the particular change (see also ‘how’ below) and, through a capability analysis where they may currently have gaps.
 We pride ourselves on our ability to fill those gaps; initially that might be by drawing on our skills and experience, but our aim is to make our clients self-sufficient – developing internal capability through skills and knowledge transfer or specific coaching and mentoring.